rea1991/Chanalyzer/README.md

 A script to convert a trajectory from the multiple pdb format to the frames that compose it in xyzr format is provided in https://github.com/concept-lab/mpdb2xyzr.git.

 ### References
 [1]   A. Raffo, L. Gagliardi, U. Fugacci, L. Sagresti, S. Grandinetti, G. Brancato S. Biasotti, W. Rocchia.
-"Chanalyzer: a computational geometry approach for the analysis of protein channel shape and dynamics", *Frontiers in Molecular Biosciences*, 2022.
+"Chanalyzer: a computational geometry approach for the analysis of protein channel shape and dynamics", under review at *Frontiers in Molecular Biosciences*, 2022.

 [2]   S. Decherchi, W. Rocchia.
 "A general and Robust Ray-Casting-Based Algorithm for Triangulating Surfaces at the Nanoscale". *PLOS ONE* 8(4): e59744, 2013.